Ittismita/Tokyo-Olympics-DataEngineeringProject/README.md

    3. Applied necessary transformation like changing the data type in certain csv files like EntriesGender.
    4. Wrote/ saved the transformed datasets into the transformed data container.

-5. Data Analysis using Azure Synapse Analytics
+5. Data Analysis using Azure Synapse Analytics:
+   1. Created the resource.
+   2.